The Man She Sees When I Forget Myself

 If you could be someone else for a day, who would you be, and why?

 If I could live as someone else for a single day, I’d choose to be my wife, Mrs Bob.
-Not for the novelty of stepping into another life, but for the chance to understand my own through the eyes of the person who loves me most.
-She carries a version of me that I don’t always recognise — one shaped by patience, affection, and a kind of steady belief I sometimes struggle to feel for myself.
+Not for the novelty of stepping into another life, but for the chance to understand myself through the eyes of the person who loves me most.
+She carries a version of me that I don’t always recognise — one shaped by patience, affection, deep love and a kind of steady belief that I sometimes struggle to feel for myself.

 One day in her shoes wouldn’t just teach me about her — it would teach me about the parts of myself she’s been seeing clearly all along.